Copper Pinhole Leak

 AIR DRYING OF PIPES

-Once the pipes are dried, we prepare them with a sand and air mixture to carefully sandblast the inside of the pipes.
-This prepares the pipes for the epoxy coating stage while cleaning them, removing dirt and debris for maximum water flow once service is restored.
+Once the pipes are dry, we prepare them with an air and sand mixture to carefully sandblast the inside of the pipes.

 EPOXY COATING APPLIED